 - And, for those who just want a book list without a program, the Society of Children’s Book Writers and Illustrators Summer Reading List (PDF) is a comprehensive resource.
 The list is organized regionally by author, so families can find authors near them.

 For something a bit more structured and academic, sites like Teachers Pay Teachers and Teacher’s Notebook offer resources for quick activity and worksheet ideas.
 They’re free to sign up for, and a simple site search using the keyword “summer” will turn up loads of results.
 You can also narrow your results to “free”!

 Exploring the Great Outdoors

-If you’re looking for ways to get the kids outside in the beautiful summer weather, the National Wildlife Federation will help you locate activities near you.
-Use the advanced search to narrow the results based on your child’s age and physical ability, or the cost, duration, and difficulty of the activity.
+If you’re looking for ways to get the kids outside in the beautiful summer weather, the National Wildlife Federation provides a list of resources to help kids connect with nature.
 You can also find National Parks near you to explore; most of their websites have a kids’ section in which you can find interactive activities and events.
 Or, if you just want to find a playground or other outdoor play space in your area, KaBoom has a search tool for that.

 Something To Do on a Rainy Day

 If you want to stay home, Care.com and The Artful Parent have a lot of craft ideas to consider.
 Or, if you’d rather get out of the house, you can take the kids bowling.
 Not only will they have a great time getting to move around, they can brush up on their math by learning to keep score and physics by learning how to throw the ball to get the perfect strike!
 KidsBowlFree lets you search by state to find an alley near you.